 Ridley's Family Market in Winnemucca offers special shopping hours for seniors from 6 a.m. to 7 a.m.
 Mondays and Wednesdays.
 In-store pickup is also available from 10 a.m. to 9 p.m.
 Sunday to Saturday.
 Visit Ridley's online for more information.

 Khoury's Market Place in Winnemucca will offer special shopping hours for seniors every day from 6 a.m. to 7 a.m.
 The store will close at 9 p.m. each evening for cleaning and re-stocking.

 Park Cinemas opened Friday, May 29, per Governor Sisolak's Phase 2 directive.
+The theater is only open Fridays, Saturdays and Sundays.
 For more information, please visit the Park Cinemas Facebook.

 Walmart is open to the public from 7 a.m. to 8:30 p.m.
 The store and Pharmacy is open exclusively to residents age 60 and older from 6 a.m. to 7 a.m.
 Tuesdays.

 Bengoa Eye Care is gradually resuming routine and annual eye exams, in addition to providing local emergency/urgent eye and vision care, as the CDC’s recommendation to postpone routine eye care is no longer in effect.
 For further information, please call (775) 625-3937 or email at firstname.lastname@example.org.